logo

 Dunbar’s poem “Sympathy” uses the caged bird metaphor to speak about the experiences of people who feel confined.
 Though Dunbar didn’t necessarily write the poem with slavery in mind, many of its interpretations focus on the Black experience in America during the time of slavery.

 Angelou considered “Caged Bird” a continuation of Dunbar’s poem.
 With that in mind, it is logical to trace the poem’s historical context to the history of Black art in America.
+Additionally, Angelou used the metaphor of the caged bird often, and it was always in reference to the experiences of the oppressed, particularly Black Americans.

 blurred text